Tarun516/stealthlink/README.md

 ## 📖 Introduction

-Ghostgram is an anonyms messaging platform that allow uses to receive or send message without revealing their identity.
+StealthLink is an anonyms messaging platform that allow uses to receive or send message without revealing their identity.

 ## 🛠️ Technologies Used